ibm-cloud-docs/openwhisk/prep.md

 ### Packaging JavaScript code with the `webpack` module
 {: #prep_js_pkg}

-You can package an app by using a JavaScript module bundler such as `[fbpack ](https://webpack.js.org/concepts/){: external}`.
+You can package an app by using a JavaScript module bundler such as [`fbpack` ](https://webpack.js.org/concepts/){: external}.
 When `webpack` processes your code, it recursively builds a dependency graph that includes every module that your action needs.
 {: shortdesc}

 Before you begin, [review the packages that are included with the JavaScript runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_javascript_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.